Strawberry Moon: Best photos of rare night sky phenomenon visible this week

 If you looked up at the sky last night, then you would have seen the stunning Strawberry Moon - the sixth full moon of the year.

-The moon reached its fullest yesterday evening (June 10) and into this morning, with some striking photos being taken of the moon's pinkish, amber hue.
+The moon reached its fullest on 11 June and into this morning, with some striking photos being taken of the moon's pinkish, amber hue.

 However, the name "Strawberry Moon" doesn't come from its colour but rather because it is the strawberry harvesting season - a term used by Native American Algonquian tribes.